 - And, most importantly, how to make sure they load in decent time?

 These are the questions we’re answering today.
-Here’s your ultimate guide on how to optimize images for your website and make them look great on all devices:
+Here’s your ultimate guide on how to optimize images for web and make them look great on all devices.

 👋 Why listen to us?